VPMANOJKUMAR/HR-analysis-Dashboard-using-Power-BI/README.md

 ## Project Description :

-+ Identified key fectors causing attrition.
++ Identified key factors causing attrition.
 + Found out which department has more attriton.
 + Found out which gender has more attrition rate.
 + Found out which age group has more attrition rate.